BuildYourBook/buildyourbook.github.io/_posts/2022-01-20-Can-We-Ask-For-Your-Advice.md

 ---
 Today, we wanted **your** advice.

-Our entire purpose with Build Your Book is to share ideas in our podcasts, emails, webinars, courses and more to help professionals like build a solid book of business, build a great practice, and consequently build a great life.
+Our entire purpose with Build Your Book is to share ideas in our podcasts, emails, webinars, courses and more to help professionals like you to build a solid book of business, build a great practice, and consequently build a great life.

 We're working to put together something new, fresh, original, and more helpful.